 Other professionals who work with the child – Ed Psych

-Other parents – if children have been informed, the school needs to send a note to parents informing them of the loss, and they may need to support or comfort their children.
+Other parents – if children have been informed, the school needs contact other parents parents informing them of the loss, and they may need to support or comfort their children.
 See Appendix C.

 Some parents may need to be telephoned if their relationship is closer but who may not have been informed by the family.
 The process for telling the other pupils will be decided by the Headteacher following consultation with the teaching staff.
 For example, with different aged pupils there will be different decisions made and the class teacher of the class with the loss will usually be the best person to tell the rest of the children in that class.
 It is important that staff avoid adding worry – for example, if the child died in hospital, we do not want to give children a fear of hospitals.
 Although the finality of death cannot be diminished, if there are mitigating circumstances that may help - such as that the child was in pain and now is free of pain - this can be used to help alleviate sorrow.